WillowHQ/material/README.md

 [Next.js](https://github.com/zeit/next.js/) Create-react-app is amazing for rapid prototyping of a component or a series of components.
 But there are some things that create-react-app doesn't do out of the box.

 Code splitting, routing out of the box, static exports AKA no node instance.
 Dynamic imports at the component level.
 HOWEVER since next is a bit bleeding edge there are some compatability issues.

+Now explain all of those things.
+Also explain dif between server side and client side routing.

 Warning combining dynamic imports and static exports can cause your app to disappear into pure energy.